Latest UK Hardscaping Trends and How Indian Sandstone Fits In

 How Indian Sandstone Fits In:

-Its durability and the possibility of reclaiming or reusing it make it an environmentally-friendly long-term investment.
+And its durability and the possibility of reclaiming or reusing it make it an environmentally-friendly long-term investment.

 Bold Contrasts and Mixed Materials

-British architects are playing with clashing textures and hues — don’t forget the hardscaping.
+British designers are playing with clashing textures and hues — don’t forget the hardscaping.
 Combining pavers with gravel, wood, porcelain or metal finishes is in vogue.
 It also adds visual interest and allows for “zones within one outdoor design.

 How Indian Sandstone Fits In: